isalaberry/CPUSAS3.0/README.md

 # CPU Scheduling Algorithm Simulator

 This project is a web tool that simulates the operation of CPU scheduling algorithms.
-Its main objective is to provide a graphical representation of the behaviour of different scheduling algorithms, such as FIFO, SJF, RR, Priorities and more.
+Its main objective is to provide a graphical representation of the behaviour of different scheduling algorithms, such as FCFS, SJF, RR, Priorities and more.
 The simulator is aimed at students of Operating Systems and seeks to facilitate the learning of process scheduling concepts in an interactive and visual way.

 ## Technologies Used